pulse2percept/pulse2percept/doc/topics/implants.rst

      - :py:class:`~pulse2percept.implants.PRIMA` (100 um),
        :py:class:`~pulse2percept.implants.PRIMA75`
    * - Flat experimental arrays, [Ho2019]_, 1 mm die
-     - ``Ho2019Array(55)`` (F55), ``Ho2019Array(40)`` (F40)
+     - ``Ho2019FlatArray(55)`` (F55), ``Ho2019FlatArray(40)`` (F40)
    * - Vertical-junction arrays, [Huang2021]_, 1.5 mm die
      - ``Huang2021Array(55)``, ``Huang2021Array(40)``,
        ``Huang2021Array(30)``, ``Huang2021Array(20)``

-``PRIMA55`` and ``PRIMA40`` are deprecated aliases for ``Ho2019Array(55)`` and
+``PRIMA55`` and ``PRIMA40`` are deprecated wrappers for ``Ho2019FlatArray(55)`` and ``Ho2019FlatArray(40)``.

-``Ho2019Array(40)``.
+[Ho2019]_ also describes pillar arrays (Pil55, Pil40) alongside the flat ones, which pulse2percept does not model; hence ``Ho2019FlatArray``.

 For the [Huang2021]_ arrays, ``n_electrodes`` counts the exposed, stimulating pixels only (421, 821, 1388 and 2806). ``n_total_pixels`` counts every pixel
-fabricated on the die (526, 1027, 1735 and 3508); the difference is the
+fabricated on the die (526, 1027, 1735 and 3508).
+The difference is the
-peripheral ring covered by the common return electrode, which cannot inject current and is therefore not modeled as individually addressable electrodes.
+peripheral ring of pixels covered by the common return electrode: they are not exposed as independently stimulating pixels, so they are not modeled as individually addressable electrodes.
+The exposed-pixel outlines are reconstructed from Fig. 7 of [Huang2021]_, registered to the triangular lattice, and constrained to reproduce the published exposed-pixel counts.
-The exposed-pixel outlines are reconstructed from published device imagery, registered to the triangular lattice, and constrained to reproduce the published exposed-pixel counts.
 Three rim pixels of the 20 um layout fall outside the published quadrant and are inferred; only one of the three is meaningfully ambiguous.

 Coordinate systems
 ------------------